-This Planning Report relates to Objective 2.3 - Promote designs and concepts that reflect a "small-community feel" in new development by matching existing development patterns along a main street while respecting the residential character.
+This Planning Report relates to Objective 2.3 - Promote designs and concepts that reflect a "small-community feel" in new development by matching existing development patterns within the pre-existing residential character.

 Attachments:

 - 1. Location Map - 2.
 Proposed Site Plan